ar-woodbury/assessment-planoly/ReadMe.md

 ---
 # Closing

 This results of this assessment shows how I plan, execute, and organize my work with data.
 I used tools I didn't have experience with (but am familiar with JetBrains products), with the exception of dbt which I could not successfully connect to but will explore further.
 I did slightly exceed the requested time but needed to ensure the code provided would run successfully.
-I look forward to discussing my product!
+I look forward to discussing my product!# planoly